Liz-Conway/MathsBuddy/README.md

 - Navigation
     - Straightforward navigation enabling users to move easily from one part of the site to another.
 - Image Treatment
-    - Images are compressed to reduce download times.
+    - Images are compressed to reduce download times.  [tinypng.com](https://tinypng.com) and [tinyjpg.com](https://tinyjpg.com) were used to compress the  image files.
     - Multiple versions of each image are used, with smaller images used for smaller devices.
 This reduces the download times for tablets and especially mobile devices.
+The HTML5 <source> element is used and its *srcset* attribute is set to show the smaller image at lower screen widths.
+For background images, a media query is used in CSS to set the background image to a smaller image when the screen size falls below a particular size.
 - Non-image Content

 ### Software Development Process